zmlka/undisciplinary/read_architecture.md

 and [US](http://www.amazon.com/gp/product/1885254865/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1885254865&linkCode=as2&tag=wwwzmlkacom-20&linkId=2E4U57GWC6ZAIGH7)

-That's a picture of my battered copy of the book.
-First read before even starting architecture studies, enjoyed it very much at the time.
-I flip through it regularly.
+That's a picture of the battered state of my copy after five years.

-Although S, M, L, XL is a monograph of a single office, what makes it so appealing and gives it such «replay value» is that Koolhaas is an exceptionally gifted writer as well as being deeply ingrained in today's architecture world.
-Being familiar with OMA's output is a practically mandatory for understanding contemporary architecture.
-The more you know, the more you can get out of the book, as it is far more than just project documentation.
-Full of anecdotes, related and unrelated thoughts, essays and thoughts.
+First enjoyed S, M, L, XL even before starting architecture studes, and still flip through it regularly.
+Creating this tome was a massive undertaking for OMA, as is reading it, but it is worth it.
+Within the profession, it is assumed that you are familiar with the book, the projects, essays and critiques in it.

-Creating the tome was a massive undertaking, as is reading it.
+Koolhaas, having been a journalist and scriptwriter prior to becoming an architect, writes well, and his style of rhetoric is a welcome contrast to archispeak.

 #### Design of Cities by Edmund Bacon
 ![](img/design.of.cities.jpg)